ExPLoit: Extracting Private Labels in Split Learning: Related Work

-Recently Li et al.~\cite{label_leakage} proposed a label leakage attack on two-party split learning, specifically for the conversion prediction problem.
-We provide background on the conversion prediction problem, describe the prior work (Norm-based attack) and discuss its limitations.
+Recently, Li et al. proposed \emph{Norm-Based Attack}~\cite{label_leakage} -- a label leakage attack on two-party split learning, specifically for the conversion prediction problem.
+We first provide background on the conversion prediction problem and then describe the attack.

-\textbf{Conversion Prediction}: Conversion prediction is an important user behavior modeling problem in online advertising.
-Given the attributes of a user and an ad, conversion prediction tries to estimate the likelihood of a user purchasing the product.
-Conversion modeling is an essential component of ad-ranking algorithms, as ads with a high likelihood of conversion are more relevant to the user and need to be ranked higher.
-The data required to train the model are split between the advertising and product websites, as depicted in Figure~\ref{fig:conversion_prediction}.
+\textbf{Conversion Prediction:} Given the attributes of a user and an ad, conversion prediction estimates the likelihood of a user purchasing the product.
+Conversion prediction is an essential component of ad-ranking algorithms, as ads with a high likelihood of conversion are more relevant to the user and need to be ranked higher.
+The data required to train the model are split between the advertising and product websites, as depicted in Fig.~\ref{fig:conversion_prediction}.
 The user attributes, which serve as the inputs, are stored with the advertising company, while the purchase data, which serve as the labels, are held with the product company.
-The companies are interested in training a model to predict the conversion likelihood while keeping their respective datasets private.
+The companies are interested in training a model to predict the conversion likelihood while keeping their datasets private.

-\textbf{Norm-based Attack:} Norm-based attack~\cite{label_leakage} was proposed to leak private labels, specifically for the conversion prediction problem.
-This work leverages the observation that only a small fraction of ad clicks result in a purchase.
+\textbf{Norm-based Attack:} Norm-based attack~\cite{label_leakage} leverages the observation that only a small fraction of ad clicks result in a purchase.
 Consequently, there is a high class imbalance in the training dataset of the conversion prediction task.
 This imbalance results in the magnitude of the gradients being higher when the infrequent class is encountered.
-Thus, by considering the norm of the gradients, an adversarial input owner can infer the private class labels.
-Note that a critical limitation of this attack is that it only works on binary classification problems with high class imbalances.
-In contrast, our proposed Gradient Inversion Attack does not require a class imbalance and is designed to work in a more general setting of multi-class classification problems.
+Thus, by considering the norm of the loss gradient ($\|\nabla_zL_i\|_2$), an adversarial input owner can infer the private labels.
+Note that a key limitation of this attack is that it only works on binary classification problems with high class imbalances.
+In contrast, our proposed ExPLoit attack does not require a class imbalance and works for multi-class classification problems.

-\textbf{Defense against Norm-based attack:} The authors of the Norm-based attack~\cite{label_leakage} also propose a defense against their label leakage attack by adding noise to the gradients to trade-off utility for protection against label leakage attack.
-The noise is specifically crafted to minimize the disparity in the gradient norms between the two classes, which deters the attack.
-However, this defense is tailored to protect against the Norm-based attack, and it is unclear how this defense can be extended to the more general setting of a multi-class classification problem.
-Our paper evaluates perturbing the gradients using Gaussian noise to defend against our proposed Gradient Inversion Attack.